 We are quite fortunate to live in a time that allows us to work from anywhere.
-A location independent lifestyle is more accessible than ever right now and coworking spaces make it even easier.
+A digital nomad lifestyle is more accessible than ever right now and coworking spaces make it even easier.

 There are many types of coworking spaces.
 From free, communal spaces like laptop-friendly cafes, to paid spaces with office services and meeting rooms.